 How I became a Real Estate Investor

-Needless to say, about few months later, I have bought my first 400 sq. f. studio for $80K, one of those that were on sale for $40K just about a year ago.
+Needless to say, about a few months later, I have bought my first 400 sq. f. studio for $80K, one of those that was on sale for $40K just about a year ago.
 Can you imagine?
-100% increase in a price!
+100% increase in price!

 As a buyer, I put down 10% as a down payment and spent a little for the settlement and I've got a $64K mortgage as "other peoples’ money" (a local bank).
-In about 2 weeks later, I had my first tenant who agreed to pay $900/month.
+About 2 weeks later, I had my first tenant who agreed to pay $900/month.

-Since the HOA (home owners association) fee included all utilities, I had a positive cash flow about $450/month.
-The rest was a HOA fee and the portion of the property tax.
+Since the HOA (homeowners association) fee included all utilities, I had a positive cash flow of about $450/month.
+The rest was an HOA fee and a portion of the property tax.

 $450 x 12=$5,400/year.